FREE UK Delivery

 3. Food Allergies

 A food allergy is an immune system reaction that occurs after consuming a particular food or food ingredient.
-The immune system mistakenly identifies the food protein as harmful and releases histamine and other chemicals, causing symptoms such as itching, swelling, hives, nausea, vomiting, diarrhoea, and difficulty breathing.
+The immune system mistakenly identifies the food protein as harmful and releases histamine and other chemicals, causing symptoms such as itching, swelling, hives, nausea, vomiting, diarrhea, and difficulty breathing.
 In severe cases, known as anaphylaxis, the allergic reaction can be life-threatening.
 Common food allergens include peanuts, tree nuts, milk, eggs, wheat, soy, fish, and shellfish.
 It is important to diagnose and manage food allergies properly to avoid potentially serious health consequences.

 Respiratory allergies are the most common type of allergy, followed by contact allergies and then food allergies: